Kiranmayikadimi/sample-repo/README.md

 # This is the readme file created to understand the product code

 - This code has 3 folders
-- Payment - Created to enable payment authentication
+- Payment - Folder to enable payment gateway
-- Otp     - Created to enable Otp authentication
+- Otp     - Folder to enable Otp access
-- Login   - Created to enable Login authentication
+- Login   - Folder to enable Login acess